Vyral/todd-martin-recruiting-blog/_posts/2022-02-18-should-buyers-wait-to-enter-the-market.md

 This market is still crazy, and houses are still appreciating.
 Are we going to see things level out a little bit here in 2022?

 My answer to that is I don’t know—we see all the crazy trends affecting the national market second-hand here in our local area.
-The one thing to keep in mind is that as long as there are buyers in the market, there’s always going to be competition for homes.
+The one thing to keep in mind is that **as long as there are buyers in the market, there’s always going to be competition for homes.**

 Beyond competition, buyers also need to factor in interest rates.
 Rates are creeping up a little bit, and the government is coming back full circle to stabilize the economy.&nbsp;

 {% include pullquote.html %}

 Let’s take a look at an example.
 Suppose you decided to purchase a $200,000 home; you started your search a year ago but got frustrated because you weren’t winning any competitive bids.
 Back then, your mortgage rate was 3.25%, meaning that your monthly payment would have been $870.
-Now that rates have crept up to around 3.5%, the monthly payment on that same house would now be around $898.
+Now that rates have crept up to around 3.5%, the monthly payment on that same house is around $898.
 That’s not too much of a bump, but when you get up to a 4% rate, your monthly payment becomes $954.
 That’s almost a $100 difference for a 0.75% rise in rates.

-**If you’re thinking that it’s better to wait until things settle, understand that they might never calm down.** Given that we only have about 1.2 months of available supply in the MLS, the market will likely remain competitive for buyers for the foreseeable future.&nbsp;
+**If you’re thinking that it’s better to wait until things settle, understand that they might not calm down for a long time.** Given that we only have about 1.2 months of available supply in the MLS, the market will likely remain competitive for buyers for the foreseeable future.&nbsp;

 That means you need to be prepared.
 Give us a call, and let us show you how to be a stronger buyer.
 You may lose one or two bids, but it’s a learning process, and there are things we can do to help you succeed.
 We hope to hear from you soon\!